Creating Tools

 cmds = {

-function(agent, actions, input, output_handler)
+function(self, args, input, output_handler)

--- this is for demonstration only
+-- This is for demonstration only

 vim.lsp.client.request(lsp_method, lsp_param, function(err, result, _, _)

-agent.chat:add_message({role = "user", content = vim.json.encode(result)})
+self.agent.chat:add_message({ role = "user", content = vim.json.encode(result) })

-output_handler({status = "success", data = result})
+output_handler({ status = "success", data = result })

 end, buf_nr)